 The feudal elites of the crusader states might have been pious enough to take the cross, but that did not make them masters of theology.
 They had answered the Pope’s call to “liberate” the native Christians from Muslim oppression, and the evidence is quite overwhelming that they did exactly that.
 Nor did they suddenly start oppressing those Christians themselves.
 On the contrary, all local Christians, regardless of liturgical rite, were immediately freed of the taxes, humiliations, and indignities imposed on them by Muslim rule.

-The rule they “imposed” on the liberated territories, furthermore, borrowed far more from the traditions of the Eastern Roman Empire (Byzantium) than Western Europe.
+The rule they established in the liberated territories, furthermore, borrowed far more from the traditions of the Eastern Roman Empire (Byzantium) than Western Europe.
 Recent scholarship demonstrates that, contrary to earlier assumptions, the crusader states did not introduce any form of serfdom on the native peasants ― Christian or Muslim.
 On the contrary, although agricultural workers were effectively “tied” to the land, they did not owe any of the other feudal dues.
-Thus they were not required to work the lord’s land, did not have to pay to marry, retained ownership of their homes and moveable goods, and paid sometimes as little as one quarter of the crops to their lord.
+Thus they were not required to work the lord’s land, did not have to pay to marry, retained ownership of their homes and moveable goods, and paid sometimes as little as one-quarter of the crops to their lord.

-When we remember that “turcopoles,” native horseman, made up a significant portion of the feudal army of Jerusalem, we see further evidence of the fact that native Christians were far from oppressed.
-The fact that they were financially in a position to provide mounted troops underlines the fact that they were affluent and empowered.
+This is important for two reasons.
+First, it shows that many native Christians were financially in a position to provide mounted troops, i.e. they were affluent and empowered.
 (Muslim laws prohibited Christians from riding and owning horses.)
-Perhaps more important, the fact that native Christian communities consistently provided large numbers of these mounted troops to both offensive and defensive armies led by the Frankish kings and barons shows that far more than just intermingling much less just co-existing, the local Christian population came to identify with the crusader states.
-Far from longing for a return to Muslim rule ― as so many superficial modern commentators suggest ― many native Christians of Outremer were willing to fight and die for the crusader states.
+Perhaps more important, the fact that native Christian communities consistently provided large numbers of these mounted troops to both offensive and defensive armies led by the Frankish kings and barons shows that far the Native and Franks did more than just intermingle or co-exist; it shows that much of the local Christian population came to identify with the crusader states.
+Far from longing for a return to Muslim rule ― as some commentators suggest ― many native Christians of Outremer were willing to fight and die for the crusader states.